Two vets examining a dog's ears

 Learn about fleas

-A small yellow dog scratching its ear
+A gold dog scratching behind its ear

 Why is my dog scratching their ear?